-- Seeking and implementing humane solutions to the problem of pet overpopulation
+- Seeking and implementing humane solutions to the problem of companion animal overpopulation

 - Humane education

-- Enhancing the humaneness and efficiency of animal shelter operations
+- Enhancing the humaneness and efficiency of animal shelter operations, sanctuaries and rescue centers

-- Discovering ways to eliminate pain and suffering of animals used in biomedical research and testing, through reduction of numbers of improved protocols or by use of non-sentient substitutes.
+- Discovering ways to eliminate pain and suffering of animals used in biomedical research and testing, through reduction of numbers, improved protocols or by use of non-sentient substitutes.

 You can learn more about this opportunity by visiting the funder's website.

 - We have recently revised our funding guidelines to focus exclusively on community spay/neuter programs and to support sanctuaries that are accredited by the Global Federation of Animal Sanctuaries (GFAS).

 - Must be 501(c)(3) tax-exempt organizations based in the United States of America.